up-n-atom/8311/docs/posts/masquerade-as-the-frontier-comms-inc-fox222-frx523-with-the-bfw-solutions-was-110.md

     <ins>Replace</ins> the :blue_circle: __PON serial number__ with the provisioned values on the bottom [label] of
     the FOX222 or FRX523.

-!!! note "All parameters are mandatory!"
+!!! info "All attributes below are mandatory to achieve O5 operation state"

 === "FOX222"